 - Unexpected weight loss

-- Screening: Men and women age 50 and older with an average risk for developing colorectal cancer should discuss the most appropriate screening test with their physician.
-Screening tests include an annual fecal occult blood test (FOBT) or fecal immunochemical test (FIT); stool DNA test every three years; flexible sigmoidoscopy every five years; double-contrast barium enema every five years; virtual colonoscopy every five years; or colonoscopy every 10 years.
-Those with increased risk factors should consult their physician whether to begin screenings earlier than age 50.
-Eighty percent of colorectal cancer could be prevented by removing colon polyps.
+- Screening: Men and women age 45 and older with an average risk for developing colorectal cancer should discuss the most appropriate screening test with their physician.
+Screening tests include annual guaiac-based fecal occult blood test (gFOBT) or fecal immunochemical test (FIT); stool DNA (sDNA) test every three years; flexible sigmoidoscopy every five years; double-contrast barium enema every five years; virtual colonoscopy every five years; or colonoscopy every 10 years.
+Those with increased risk factors should consult their physician whether to begin screenings earlier than age 45.
+Approximately 90 percent of colorectal cancer could be prevented by removing colon polyps.

-- Lifestyle: Maintaining a healthy weight through regular exercise and a healthy diet may decrease the risk of colorectal cancer.
-A healthy diet includes plenty of fruits, vegetables, and whole grains, and limited consumption of red and processed meats, as well as alcohol.
+- Lifestyle: Maintaining a healthy weight through a regular exercise schedule and healthy diet may decrease the risk of colorectal cancer.
+A healthy diet includes plenty of fruits, vegetables, and whole grains, and limited consumption of red and processed meats, and alcohol.
 Use aspirin and other related drugs in moderation.
 Aspirin, ibuprofen, and naproxen are linked to lower risk of colorectal cancer and polyps.
 However, these drugs can have serious side effects.
 You should talk with your physician before taking them specifically to lower your risk.

-Sources: American Cancer Society, Centers for Disease Control and Prevention, National Cancer Institute, and U.S. Department of Health and Human Service
+Sources: American Cancer Society, American College of Gastroenterology, Centers for Disease Control and Prevention, Colorectal Cancer Alliance, National Cancer Institute, and Texas Cancer Registry